 Breeding Vampire Tetras

 The vampire fish is a migratory fish.
 They migrate to large rivers for feeding and breeding purposes.
 Under aquarium conditions, Vampire Tetra is difficult to breed in captivity.

 Check out Guide on What Black Skirt Tetras eat & Black Skirt Tetras care?

 Vampire Tetra fish diseases

 Vampire Tetras are vulnerable to the following fish diseases.

 - Parasitic infestations

 - Ichthyobodo infection

 Importance of the Vampire Fish

-Vampire Tetras are a type of a game fish.
+Vampire Tetras are a type of game fish.
 Recently, this fish has gained popularity in private and public aquariums.
 The nature of the Tetra fish with vibrant silver bodies gliding together with the dark background attracts them for purchase and admiration.